MGFrancois123/22RP03920_CRUD_Assignment/README.md

 <h3>Set Up the Web Server</h3>

-Place the project files in your web server's root directory (e.g., /var/www/html for Apache).
+Place the project files in your web server's root directory (e.g., for apache use htdocs).

 <b>Access the Application<b>